Are you looking to optimize your HR manager LinkedIn profile?

 As an HR manager, your profile headline conveys your career snapshot in a single 220-character line.
 Potential employers, clients, and recruiters will judge your experience by skimming through your headline.

-Your profile headline is your area to advertise your personal brand.
+Your profile headline is the area in which you advertise your brand.
 Instead of listing your job title and the company you’re currently working at, treat it like a mission statement.

-For HR managers, it is a great way of communicating your skills and connecting with potential employers or clients.
+For HR managers, it is a great way to communicate one’s skills and connect with potential employers or clients.

 “HR manager at XYZ Company” is a job title.
 How about you modify it to this: